URA SUM and Difference

 , Cosine Antenna

-Baffle the back of the element - set the back hemisphere response of the Isotropic Antenna element
+Baffle the back of the element — set the response of the rear hemisphere of the Isotropic Antenna element

 or Omni Microphone